Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-2.md

 "I absolutely will not---"

 "Sure.
-What if Father destroys your precious Throne next?"
+What if Father destroys _your_ precious Throne next?
+It's over."

 "We don't even know if it's Father," said Bella, trying to make peace with hand gestures.

-The prospect of an unknown enemy wandering around Somnia frightened Ardex more than his Father being moody.
-And when he's afraid, he starts doing something.
+The prospect of an unknown enemy wandering around Somnia frightened Ardex more than his moody Father.
+And when he's afraid, he has to _do something_.
 Usually the activity selected was _fire and destruction_.

 "I am going to attack until we have a gap.
 Let whoever built the wall be angry."

 "No!"
 Eeris stood and wrapped her neck around his ankles.
-"Can't you just be _reasonable_ for once and stop solving everything with your useless fire?"
+"Can't you just be _reasonable_ for once?
+Instead of applying your useless fire to every---"

 "Being reasonable gets us nowhere!
 More _energy_, yes, that will do the trick."